TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 #### Time Complexity

 The time complexity for both insertion and removal depends on the height, just like searching.
 This makes sense because the main bulk of the algorithm is finding the insertion/removal point by traversing through the tree and since the time complexity of searching is O(h), this is also the time complexity of insertion and removal.
-If the tree is balanced, the height will be $log{n}$ for a similar reason to merge sort.
-In merge sort, the height of the decision tree was $log{n}$ because it was based on how many times the array could be split in half until we get to 1.
+If the tree is balanced, the height will be $\log{n}$ for a similar reason to merge sort.
+In merge sort, the height of the decision tree was $\log{n}$ because it was based on how many times the array could be split in half until we get to 1.
 In a similar vein, the height of a binary search tree is based on how many times you can divide the bottom level until you get to one node, which would be the root node.
 However, as stated earlier with search, the worst case scenario is when the tree is unbalanced and is either left or right-skewed, making these operations operate in O(n) time.

 ### Depth-First Search